varunoberoi/deepstream.io-website-old/pages/docs/record.md

 argument: path
 type: String
 optional: true
-desc: A particular path within the JSON structure that should be subscribed to
+desc: A path within the JSON structure that should be subscribed to

 argument: callback
 type: Function